Transfer student Katrinka Smith is now a Transfer Lead who helps other transfer students find their way.

 The Division III environment at Elmhurst allows wrestler Tyler Espino to compete equally on and off the mat.

-While pursing her passion for the theatre, Michelle McCarthy is also traveling abroad to hone her Spanish.
+While pursuing her passion for the theatre, Michelle McCarthy is also traveling abroad to hone her Spanish.

 The encouragement to pursue interests both personal and academic is positively effecting Rebecca Lapp.